rkhoriander/docs/articles/multifactor-authentication/mfa-push-guardian-web-app.md

 ## Create the MFA Rules

 You can configure [rules](/rules) in your [Auth0 Dashboard](${manage_url}/#/rules).
-Rules are powerful and can be used for a wide variety of ways to exercise granular control over your authentication pipeline.
-Here, you will use rules to specify that MFA is to be used, and further to use push notifications with Auth0 Guardian as the MFA factor.
+Rules are powerful and can be used to exercise granular control over your authentication pipeline.
+Here, you will use rules to specify that MFA is used, and further to use push notifications with Auth0 Guardian as the MFA factor.

 * On the [Rules](${manage_url}/#/rules) page in your Dashboard, click **+ Create Rule**.
 * Scroll to the **Multifactor** section, and click **Multifactor with Auth0 Guardian**.